MaChue/Python-Lab-1/README.md

 ### Features and Implementation
   ##### 1. Add New Contact
-  - Add new person to Person table of **`address_book`** database.
+  - Add a new person to Person table of **`address_book`** database.
-  - Insert new person to existing persons list by using **`binary insertion sort algorithm`**.
+  - Insert the new person to existing person list by using **`binary insertion sort algorithm`**.
-  - Show sorted persons list on the main screen with newly added data.
+  - Show sorted person list on the main screen with newly added data.

       ![](Images/ab_initial.png)
       *Figure.1.1.
 Initial State of Main Screen*